 The state of Jalisco is often referred to as Mexico's heartland.
 This is the region responsible for tequila, Mariachi music, and the Tapatio culture.
 It also contains the next largest Mexican city after the capital, which is Guadalajara.

 Jalisco is a very irregularly shaped state, bordered on one side by the Pacific Ocean.
 The states which border on Jalisco are: Nayarit, Zacatecas, Aguascalientes, Guanajuato, Colima, and Michoacan.
 Jalisco contains some worthwhile geographic wonders, including a magnificent coastline south of the city of Puerto Vallarta, the Huentitán Canyon to the north of Guadalajara, and Lake Chapala, the largest freshwater lake in Mexico.

 Guadalajara is the largest city in Jalisco and the second largest city in Mexico, with a metropolitan area population of over 4 million people.
 It is composed of several municipalities which have grown together, the largest of which are Guadalajara itself, Tlaquepaque, Tonalá, Tlajomulco, El Salto, and Zapopan.
-The city rests at an elevation of about 5,000 feet (about 1,650 metres).
+The city rests at an elevation of about 1,650 metres.

 Long a popular vacation destination for Jalisco residents and foreigners alike, Puerto Vallarta is a built-up city with many beach hotels and resorts.
 The municipality is home to approximately 200,000 people.

 Other cities in Jalisco include Ciudad Guzman, Tequila, Ameca, Tala, and Chapala.
 These are all relatively small municipalities.